JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   the second digit is the minor version
 *   the third digit is the patch version

-When you make a new release, you don’t just up a number as you please, but you have rules:
+When you make a new release, you don't just up a number as you please, but you have rules:

 *   you up the major version when you make incompatible API changes
 *   you up the minor version when you add functionality in a backward-compatible manner